Skip to main content

 (1) JOC ordering officers are authorized to sign task orders on behalf of the Government between the micro-purchase threshold for acquisitions of construction and the Simplified Acquisition Threshold (SAT) as long as the value of the non-pre-priced item(s) does not exceed five percent of the total order to include contract modifications.

 (2) The HCA may authorize JOC ordering officers to sign task orders of greater value than SAT.
 However, the delegated authority may not exceed the thresholds specified in 10 U.S.C.
-2805(c) and may only be authorized when the HCA determines it is necessary to realize the benefits of a JOC, and provided that –
+2805(c) and may only be authorized when the HCA determines, in writing it is necessary to realize the benefits of a JOC, and provided that –

 (ii) adequate training is provided;

-(iv) the value of any non-pre-priced item(s) does not exceed five percent.
+(iv) the value of any non-pre-priced item(s) does not exceed 5 percent.

 (3) JOC ordering officers may execute modifications to existing task orders provided that -